-Bad news faux loving furniture friends – by the end of the month affordable replica designer furniture will be banished under new copyright laws.
+Bad news faux loving furniture friends – affordable replica designer furniture will be banished under new copyright laws.

 Last year the UK Government announced a change to the copyright law that once stated furniture designs could be replicated 25 years after the designer’s death.
 The new act extends this period to 70 years after the designer’s death.

-Companies were given 5 years to adjust stock and design in order and comply with these changes, however out of nowhere the act has been brought forward to April 2016.
+Companies were given 5 years to adjust stock and design in order and comply with these changes, however out of nowhere the act was brought in for April 2016.